Jesuit Terms V

 Of equal importance with these new perspectives is the style or genre in which they were delivered.
 The documents of earlier councils always had a negative tone; they listed errors to be corrected and condemned anyone who held them.
 The documents of Vatican II, in contrast, were written in a positive tone, in keeping with the "pastoral" approach that Pope John had called for in his initial remarks to the gathered bishops.
 These documents addressed not just Catholics, but all people; and they urged ideals that many could embrace.

 There were at times heated interventions from the floor and a good deal of maneuvering behind the scene.
 Yet in the end a huge majority of the bishops voted to approve each of the documents in turn.
-The conviction and determination of those in the tiny minority, however, did not go away.
-Even before the Council closed, Paul VI indicated that there would be no reform of the Roman Curia (the Vatican offices).
-And afterwards, because that tiny minority controlled the Curia and the appointment of bishops worldwide, they have been able to bring about a return to earlier, pre-Vatican II ways, in particular a centralization of church governance at the top and censorship of supposed "liberal" or "radical" theologians and organizations.
+The conviction and determination of those in the tiny minority, however, did not go away with the closing of the Council.
+Even before it closed, Paul VI had indicated that there would be no reform of the Roman Curia (the Vatican offices).
+And afterwards, because that tiny minority controlled the Curia and the appointment of bishops worldwide, they were able (under John Paul II and Benedict XVI) to bring about a return to earlier, pre-Vatican II ways, in particular a centralization of church governance at the top and censorship of supposed "liberal" or "radical" theologians and organizations.
+But Pope Francis (2013- ), with his emphasis on shared church governance, respect for the person and conscience, and the primacy of the pastoral in the church's mission, has re-affirmed the spirit and direction of the Council.

 O'Malley, "Misdirections: Ten sure-fire ways to mix up the teaching of Vatican II," America (February 4, 2013).